Watch: Training Ted, Jake, Niamh, Moss and Chip under Foundation to learn how we apply our method when teaching outruns, driving, flanks and sheds.

-This proven cone exercise, “In and Out of the Dusty Blue Bells” is highly effective for improving your dogs overall precision as well as small flanks and off balance flanks.
+“In and Out of the Dusty Blue Bells” is highly effective for improving your dogs overall precision, small flanks and off balance flanks.

-This video teaches you how and where to move your dog to stop the ribboned or marked sheep and still encourage the plain ones to go, to help you accomplish your international shed or sorting needs on the farm.
-This technique specifically illustrates how and when to “open the gate” to encourage the momentum of the shed.
+This video teaches you how and where to move your dog to stop the ribboned or marked sheep and still encourage the plain ones to go.

 The Pressure Path: An Exercise for teaching your dog to push and enjoy applying pressure to sheep.
 [Video]

-This exercise, along with our foundation for teaching the drive, will help your dog to become more positive, confident and effective at pushing and applying pressure to sheep.
+This exercise will help your dog become more positive, confident and effective at pushing and applying pressure to sheep.

-This video details our proven 6-step formula to effectively and intuitively teach pace to your dog while keeping your dog positive and confident in his work.
+Our proven 6-step formula to effectively and intuitively teach pace to your dog while keeping him positive and confident.

-This exercise is for gently opening flanks and teaching dogs to drive straight line and then release, as you would with panels at the trials.
+This exercise is for squaring flanks and teaching dogs to drive straight line and then release, as you would at the trials.

 4 things to look for when working at hand -an analysis of Wisp’s flanks and shed.